xabbu42/Master/arbeit.md

 in $T↾s$.
 \End{definition}

+It is also necessary to expand the definition of correspondance (\ref{corr}) as follows:

+\Begin{definition}[correspondance for $(Cut)$]

+* The active formulas (and their symbols) in the premises of a $(Cut)$ rule correspond to each other.

+\End{definition}

 Notice that there can be prehistoric relations with $□$ families which localy have negative polarity, as the family could be part of a cut formula and therefore also occur with positive polarity in the other branch of the cut.
 Also there can be prehistoric relations with families not occuring in the relevant $(⊃ □)$ rule because the family in question is part of a cut formula which was already cut.
+Finally, adding prehistoric relations with negative families in a cut free G3s proof does not introduce prehistoric loops, as in G3s a negative family is never introduced by a $(⊃ □)$ rule and therefore has no prehistoric families itself.

 With the following lemmas and theorems we will establish a constructive proof for $G3lp ⊢ Γ ⊃ Δ ⇒ G3s ⊢ Γ˚ ⊃ Δ˚$.
 Moreover there